walterfreeman/phys307/notes/samples.md

 ---

 ## Printing a multiplication table
 This illustrates the use of one for loop within another.
+Here it is in C:

 {% highlight C linenos %}
 int i,j;